 Joint performance of Kousei and Kaori in the last scene

-Kousei was not in the mood to play the piano at all in front of piano at a very important contest that decides his life after his graduation of school.
+Kousei was not in the mood to play the piano at all in front of piano at a very important contest which decides his life after his graduation of school.

 It’s all because of Kaori’s disease.

-She was the last hope to play and live for him but her condition got worse.
+She was the last hope to play and reason to live for him but her condition got worse.

 She decided to make a big decision that carries risk of her life finally, that is, to undergo surgery on the very day Kousei performs at a contest.